scalar-labs/scalardl-java-client-sdk/README.md

-## Scalar DL Client SDK
+## Scalar DL Java Client SDK

-This is a client-side library to interact with [Scalar DL](https://github.com/scalar-labs/scalardl) network.
+This is a client-side Java library to interact with [Scalar DL](https://github.com/scalar-labs/scalardl) network.

 ## Install
 The library is available on [Maven Central](https://search.maven.org/search?q=a:scalardl-java-client-sdk).
 You can install it in your application using your build tool such as Gradle.